Poached Pear Mummy Pies

 1/2 teaspoon salt

-Pre-heat oven to 350 degrees.
-With a mixer, cream room temperature butter until light and fluffy.
-Add sugar and continue to beat for 5 minutes.
-Gradually add the eggs (one at a time) and mix well.
+Cream room temperature butter until light and fluffy.
+Add sugar and continue to beat.
+Gradually add the vanilla and eggs (one at a time) and mix well.
 Sift together the dry ingredients.
-Add them to the butter mixture alternating with the coconut cream.
+Add them to the butter mixture alternating with the milk.

 Ingredients